Hi Hi Puffy AmiYumi: Broadcast

 Hi Hi Puffy AmiYumi premiered in the United States on Cartoon Network on November 19, 2004.
-After ending on June 27, 2006, the show continued to rerun until September 3, 2006, where it aired in reruns and occasionally as one of the few non-Cartoon Cartoons to air in reruns on The Cartoon Cartoon Show before being removed from the network's schedule.
+After ending on June 27, 2006, the show continued to rerun until September 3, 2006, and occasionally would air as one of the few non-Cartoon Cartoons on The Cartoon Cartoon Show before being removed from the network’s schedule.
+It was intended to rerun on Boomerang afterward, but this plan never materialized.

 Since Cartoon Network is available worldwide, the show has been dubbed into multiple languages and aired on Cartoon Network worldwide.
 In Canada, the series premiered on YTV on September 5, 2005.
 In Japan, the show began airing on Cartoon Network in English with Japanese subtitles in 2005.
-A dubbed version began airing on TV Tokyo's Oha Suta block on October 6, 2005, and started to air on January 8, 2006, on Cartoon Network Japan.
+A dubbed version began airing on TV Tokyo's Oha Suta block on October 6, 2005, which premiered on Cartoon Network Japan on January 8th, 2006.

-In Germany, the show aired on Cartoon Network Germany with all episodes.
-It premiered in 2005 on the Cartoon Network's block of Kabel eins.
-The show stopped airing there after two seasons in 2006.
-The reason was that Cartoon Network Germany launched and most of the shows moved there.
+In Germany, the show is aired on Cartoon Network Germany with all episodes.
+It first premiered on Kabel eins’s Cartoon Network block in fall of 2005, but after CN became its own channel in 2006, the show was one of many to move from the block on Kabel eins to the channel.

 In Poland, the show aired on Cartoon Network Poland from 2005 to 2006.

-In Australia, the show premiered on April 3, 2005.
-It stopped airing on Cartoon Network Australia in November 2008.
-The third season was never shown there.
-From August to November 2009, the Australian channel 9Go! showed the last season instead and was abandoned in January 2010.
+In Australia, the show premiered on April 3, 2005, but stopped airing on Cartoon Network Australia in November 2008 wi5out showing the third season.
+However, upon launching in August 2009, the Australian channel 9Go! would air the show’s third season before removing the series in 2015.

-As of December 2023, the show airs on Tooncast at 2:30am and 2:30pm respectively.
+As of December 2025, the show continues to air on Tooncast at 2:30am and 2:30pm, respectively, in both English and Spanish.

-While the show has had a limited release on DVD in America, the entire series was released on HBO Max in the Latin America area.
+While the show has had a limited release on DVD in America, the entire series was released on HBO Max in Latin America.
 The release includes both the Spanish and original English tracks.